Waco siege: Documentaries

 The first documentary films critical of the official versions were Waco, the Big Lie and Waco II, the Big Lie Continues, both produced by Linda Thompson in 1993.
 Thompson's films made several controversial allegations, the most notorious of which was her claim that footage of an armored vehicle breaking through the outer walls of the compound, with an appearance of orange light on its front, was showing a flamethrower attached to the vehicle, setting fire to the building.
 As a response to Thompson, Michael McNulty released footage to support his counter-claim that the appearance of light was a reflection on aluminized insulation that was torn from the wall and snagged on the vehicle.
 (The vehicle is an M728 CEV, which is not normally equipped with a flamethrower.)
 McNulty accused Thompson of "creative editing" in his film Waco: An Apparent Deviation.
 Thompson worked from a VHS copy of the surveillance tape; McNulty was given access to a beta original.
-However, McNulty in turn was later accused of having digitally altered his footage, an allegation he denied.
+McNulty in turn was later accused of having digitally altered his footage, an allegation he denied.

 The next film was Day 51: The True Story of Waco, produced in 1995 by Richard Mosley and featuring Ron Cole, a self-proclaimed militia member from Colorado who was later prosecuted for weapons violations.
 Thompson's and Mosley's films, along with extensive coverage given to the Waco siege on some talk radio shows, galvanized support for the Branch Davidians among some sections of the right, including the nascent militia movement, while critics on the left also denounced the government siege on civil liberties grounds.
-Radio host and conspiracy theorist Alex Jones made his documentary film, America Wake Up (Or Waco), in 2000.
+In 2000, radio host and conspiracy theorist Alex Jones made a documentary film, America Wake Up (Or Waco), about the government's purported role in the siege.